awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 Pods mounting the specified PV will use the pod's own Service Account for IRSA authentication.

-#### Pod Level Service Account configuration for EKS Clusters
+#### Pod-Level Identity Service Account configuration for EKS Clusters

-See the docs for configuring [Service Account](./CONFIGURATION.md#service-account-configuration-for-eks-clusters) for driver level configuration.
+EKS allows using Kubernetes service accounts to authenticate requests to S3 using [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+This is supported for both driver-level and pod-level identity.

+The following sections describe how to create the supporting resources for IRSA with pod-level identity.

-##### Create a Kubernetes service account for the pod and attach the policy to the service account
+##### Create an IAM role for use by the pod's service account

+The following command will use `eksctl` to create the IAM role that will be used by the pod's service account.
+The service account is not created by this command, only the IAM role.

 ```
 eksctl create iamserviceaccount \